 Where material is required for the construction of roads and laydown areas, natural sandstone gravel or crushed sandstone bedrock can potentially be a suitable source.
 Consideration must be given to the presence of excessive pyrite and muscovite which can cause distress where sandstone is used as basecourse.
-In addition, where chemical stabilization is required the potential clay matrix of some sandstones make them suitable for stabilization with lime.
 The material quality will have to be assessed during the detailed geotechnical investigation.